Kristina01111000/Drws_site/README.md

 Try to figure out what we would ask Basit so that we can track it Make an email for free in campaign monitor so that we can see about the audio, try to make the email look good, copy from constant contact, send it to him

+-> get the free version of monster insights to track the button clicks

 the 40 Q takes a long time to load on the kindle